rupeshbug/personal-blog/src/pages/posts/feature-engineering.md

 Some common variable transformation techniques include logarithmic transformation, square root transformation, and Box-Cox transformation.
 Logarithmic transformation involves taking the logarithm of the feature, while square root transformation involves taking the square root of the feature.
 Box-Cox transformation is a more general technique that involves finding the optimal transformation for a given feature using maximum likelihood estimation.

+**Example**: Transforming a skewed distribution into a more normal distribution can improve model performance.

 ## Conclusion

 Feature engineering is a crucial step in building effective and accurate machine learning models.
 It involves selecting, transforming, and manipulating raw data to create features that can be used to train models.
 Techniques such as imputation, one-hot encoding, scaling, handling outliers, and variable transformation can be used to improve the quality of features.
+By carefully crafting and selecting features, data scientists can significantly enhance the performance of their machine learning models, leading to more accurate predictions and deeper insights into the data.

 Coming up with features is difficult, time-consuming, and requires expert knowledge.
 ‘Applied machine learning’ is basically feature engineering — Prof. Andrew Ng.